sliskiCode/CV/README.md

 Render function has to be pure!
 It cannot use any properties for the outside of it's scope.
 To simplify working with `RecyclerView` I use Groupie library.
 It also makes rendering logic more declarative.

-### Packaging
-The code is structured using "package by feature" approach.
-The main reason for such packaging is to imitate app domain structure into the code.

 ### Dependency Inversion
 Dependency Inversion is implemented with Koin dependency injection framework.
 It simplifies separation of objects creations and their usages.
 In addition Koin has a pretty easy integration with Architecture Component's `ViewModel` class so it simplifies gluing it with view layer.

+### Packaging
+The code is structured using "package by feature" approach.
+The main reason for such packaging is to imitate app domain structure into the code.

+### Modularisation
+Project has two modules:
+1. `:mvi` module that contains helper classes for unidirectional flow architecture. (android library module)
+2. `:app` module that contains the application logic and screens. (android application module)

 ## Main 3rd party libraries